 COL ’16: Biological Basis of Behavior, Healthcare Management

 My research interests are in neuroscience, biology, and healthcare management.
 Freshman year, I worked in a biology lab to investigate the effects of specific genes on bristle cell growth.
 We used drosophilia as our model and RNAi techniques to determine which genes controlled bristle length.
 Sophomore year, I was an assistant to Wharton professors and researched organizational behavior in the workplace.
-I am currently examining the response to limitations in PET/CT scan usage with Dr. Benjamin Roman and Dr. David Asch in the Healthcare Management Department.
+Junior year, I examined the response to limitations in PET/CT scan usage with Dr. Benjamin Roman and Dr. David Asch in the Healthcare Management Department.
 This last summer, I ventured more to the economic side of healthcare and spent 10 weeks researching the challenges and barriers to implementation of personalized medicine for age-related disease.
 I was featured on Penn News Today and if you want to learn more about my research, SAS Frontiers has an informative blog post here: https://www.sas.upenn.edu/series/frontiers/science-rejuvenation.
 For senior year, I'm currently working with Dr. Gordon Barr in the department of Anesthesiology and Critical Care Department at CHOP.
 Feel free to email me with any questions!
 I believe that research is one of the most fulfilling things an undergraduate can participate in, and I would love to help you find your place if you are equally passionate.

-My research interests lie in the neuroscience.
-I am currently working at the Penn Medical School to improve knowledge on neurodegenerative diseases such as Parkinson’s Disease and Frontotemporal Dementia.
+My research interests lie in the neurosciences.
+I am currently working at the Penn Medical School to improve knowledge on Frontotemporal Dementia.
 Previously, I have conducted research at the University of Nebraska Medical Center on the formation of gap junctions in diseases like prostate and pancreatic cancer and was honored as a semi-finalist in the 2013 Intel Science Talent Search competition.
 I have also spent a summer researching the effects of atrazine on fathead minnows.
 Outside of the CURF UAB, I am the president of Penn Science Across Ages and am a volunteer through the Student Hospice Organization of Penn.

 COL ’17: Biochemistry, Biophysics, Psychology minor